 Having a well-prepared tennis bag must be a top priority.
 Here is a short list of what should be in a tennis player’s bag.

--Shoe bag: To avoid to make the bag dirty from shoes
+-Shoe bag: To avoid making the bag dirty from shoes

 -First aid kit (band-aids, oilmen, blister tape, scissors & alcohol wipes)